 Swimming is a good way to give your whole body a cardiovascular workout.
 After one hour of swimming, you will have burned off as many calories as if you had gone on a run.
 The advantage, though, is that it will have meant less impact on your joints and bones.
 This makes swimming a low-impact way of keeping fit.

 You can swim in swimming baths, at a health complex or gym, in your home pool, or outdoors.
-So, there are plenty of places you can get to swim to keep you fit.
-If you are contemplating outdoor swimming you will need a wetsuit.
-Also, not need to worry about fish, slimy vegetation, or insects.
+So, there are plenty of places where you can swim to keep fit.
+Some might think that swimming is an exercise only feasible during the summers, but if you have a pool where you can get an inground pool heat pump installed, you will be able to continue your workouts during the cold winter as well.
+Those contemplating outdoor swimming might also need to purchase a wetsuit.
+In addition, no need to worry about swimming in the midst of fish, slimy vegetation, or insects.
 You will need to have become a competent and strong swimmer before considering it, by having put in plenty of time in other swimming situations first.
 It is a wonderful way to engage with nature, though.